hdamodar/Engineer-Test---Patch-Level/README.md

 ## How the script works

 - This script connects to your aws EC2 service , gets the list of EC2 instances and checks for the tag name 'Version' for each instance.

 - If tag name 'Version' exists gets the tag value "<AMI ID, config level, patch level.> e.g. ami-1234a567bc89d1234;20200527;20200601.

 - Using Python slice() gets the Patch Level from the tag Value  and this is converted to date format.

 - Checks the difference between  Patch Level date and Current date and converted to days.

 - If the number of days is greater than 30 days, the instance is considered not compliant.

 - The output of the script is then send to csv file that is saved to your current working directory.

 ## Requirement to run the python script

+- Configure the settings that the  AWS Command Line Interface (AWS CLI) uses to interact with AWS.
+Run following command:

+  aws configure

+ When prompted enter your access key, secret access key, AWSW region and the output format

-This script depends on boto3, the AWS SDK for Python, and requires Python.
+- This script depends on boto3, the AWS SDK for Python, and requires Python.
   Run the following command  to install the latest Boto3 release via pip:

   pip install boto3

-## Basic Configuration:

-Before running the script you should set up your AWS security credentials to connect to AWS

-Replace <Your Access Key ID> and <Your Secret Access Key> with your credentials in aws.config file.

 ## Cloning the repository using the command line